Photo of author

 3. Announce Exciting News (News Your Audience Cares About)

-Let’s be frank!
-Nobody cares about your company news – seriously.
-But people do care about the things that are important to them.
-Let them know that there is something new that makes a difference in their lives.
-Most businesses do not have a constant stream of news, so use old material and present it in a novel way.
-Use newsjacking to tie your content to recent and upcoming events.
+Let's be frank: nobody cares about your company news.
+But people do care about the things that matter to them.
+Tell them about something new that will make a difference in their day.
+Most businesses don't have a constant stream of news, so use old material and reframe it.
+Newsjack current events to tie your content to what people are already talking about.

-When covering your products and services, you can introduce new features and discounts.
-Or, new ways to get the most out of your product.
+When covering your products and services, introduce new features, discounts, or new ways to get more out of what they already own.

 Bring the news to your headlines and your audience is intrigued.